RoboDomo/Collector/README.md

-# Collector
+# collector-microservice
 Data gatherer and reporter for RoboDomo

+** Note** This microservice needs work, so it's going to exit for now.

 This nodejs program is both a RESTful API server, and data collector.

 It might also be an HTTP server for generating plain old HTML pages to view the data.

 Data is collected by monitoring MQTT and storing observations in the mongodb database.